MyTooliT/ICOc/readme.md

 # MyToolIt Watch

-The MyToolIt Watch system supports Sensory Tool Holder Data to the users.
+The MyToolIt Watch system supports Sensory Tool Holder Data and additional services like serial numbers or statistics to the users.

 ## System diagram